Parent Information

 Nut-Free Environment

+Kingsdale Academy has been designated a nut-safe environment.
 Amongst our student population, we have several children who have deadly peanut allergies.
-For them, contact with the slightest trace of peanut residue on a table or a doorknob can bring on an anaphylactic shock and, if not treated immediately, death.
+For them, contact with traces of peanut residue on a table or a doorknob can bring on an anaphylactic shock and, if not treated immediately, death.

 Please do not send peanut butter or peanuts to school in any form (i.e. sandwiches, chocolates, snacks, or crackers).
 Please respect these rules even when packing field trip lunches and daycare snacks.
 Please explain to your child that a student with a nut allergy does not have to ingest the product to have fatal consequences.